tangentsoft/pidp8i/src/cc8/README.md

 PDP-8 architecture, we only have about 3 kWords to construct the parse result, for example.

-In addition, the native OS/8 compiler is also severely limited in code space, so it does not understand the full C language.
-It is almost certainly less functional in all respects than K&R C 1978; we do not have a good benchmark for what it compares to in terms of other early C dialects, but we can sum it up in a single word: "primitive."
+In addition, the native OS/8 compiler is severely limited in code space, so it does not understand the full C language.
+It is less functional than K&R C 1978; we do not have a good benchmark for what it compares to in terms of other early C dialects, but we can sum it up in a single
+word: "primitive."

 Nonetheless, our highly limited C dialect is Turing complete.
 It might be better to think of it as a high-level assembly language that